inchlab-utsa/inchlab-utsa.github.io/nav/student_resources.md

 ---

 ## Navigating university life is difficult.
-Here are a compilation of podcasts, YouTube channels, and articles for prospective graduate students in psychology.
+Here are a compilation of free resources prospective graduate students in psychology.
 Good luck!

 ---